PatrickJWalsh/Customer-Churn/README.md

 * Balancing data (Oversampling and Undersampling)

 ## Project Highlights
-* Created logistic regression model and random forest model to classify customer churn, resulting in the identification of 64% cost savings for a telecom company based on  retention and customer acquisition costs
+* Created logistic regression model and random forest model to classify customer churn, resulting in the identification of 64% cost savings for a telecom company to maintain its customer base
 * Utilized a deviance table and variable importance test to determine that total day charge, number of service calls, and international plans are the strongest predictors of customer churn for the telecom company
 * Conducted exploratory data analysis to understand the customer base and to develop actionable recommendations such as manipulating pricing strategy and service offering